Your complete holiday guide

 The non-stop Gatwick Express service takes only half an hour from Victoria, but will cost you £17.90 single, while a regular train service from Victoria takes not much longer and can be as cheap as £10 each way – £7.50 if booked in advance.

-Try easyBus for cheap bus tickets to London airports, and National Express for services across the country.
+Try National Express for coach services across the country.
 Generally speaking, booking a bus or train ticket well in advance will be significantly cheaper than turning up on the day.

 If you are travelling with children, check with your airline whether you are able to check car seats into the hold free of charge – this will save you a fair chunk of cash renting them with the car.